danforthcenter/outreach/raspi_teachers_2015/raspi_teachers.md

 ```

 You just processed one image, you will see a bunch of information print out to the screen, and lots of new images appear in your working directory.
-If you had many images to process you would then use the "parallelization" script, which runs the 'single image script' over a bunch of images.
+If you had many images to process you would then use the "parallelization" script, which runs the 'single image script' over a bunch of images and
+then saves the data to a database.
+We won't be doing that today but the instructions are [here](http://plantcv.danforthcenter.org/pages/documentation/function_docs/vis_tutorial.html).
+If you had run a full set of data (many plants growing over a period of time) you could then use R to analyze the data.

 # Use R to analyze phenotyping data